gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ### Run Terraform apply

 Terraform creates resources when using the `apply` action in a directory containing Terraform configuration files.
-Like with the `plan` command, Terraform will determine which resources need to be created or modified based on the resources already existing in the lockfile (or the lack of existence of the resource in the lockfile) and the current state of the deployed resources.
+Like with the `plan` command, Terraform will determine which resources need to be created or modified.

 From the `terraform-aws-gw-lambda-tutorial` directory, run `terraform apply`.
 Terraform will pause to show you the resources it will create and prompt you to confirm resource creation.